GuruMaps/iOSManual/04-tips-and-tricks-and-troubleshooting.md

 * [TileMill](https://tilemill-project.github.io/tilemill/)
 * [SAS.Planet](http://sasgis.ru/sasplaneta/)

-_Mobile Atlas Creator (MOBAC)_ – is free software that allows you to download maps from numerous map sources, and save them in the .sqlitedb format used by Galileo Offline Maps.
+_Mobile Atlas Creator (MOBAC)_ – is free software that allows you to download maps from numerous map sources, and save them in the .sqlitedb format used by Guru Maps.
 This tool is compatible with Windows, Mac OS X and Linux.

 Reference: to learn how to create offline maps in **.sqlitedb** format, please refer to the [MOBAC manual](http://mobac.sourceforge.net/quickstart/).

-_TileMill (by MapBox)_ – is a desktop application for cartographers to quickly and easily design and create stunning offline maps in the .mbtiles format supported by Galileo Offline Maps.
+_TileMill (by MapBox)_ – is a desktop application for cartographers to quickly and easily design and create stunning offline maps in the .mbtiles format supported by Guru Maps.
 It is completely compatible with Mac OS X, Windows and Ubuntu.

 Reference: to learn how to create offline maps in **.mbtiles** format, please refer to the [TileMill manual](https://tilemill-project.github.io/tilemill/docs/manual/).